ubccr/xdmod-ondemand/docs/upgrade.md

 ### Exclusion of non page impressions

 Prior to 11.0.0, requests for app icons, images, stylesheets, scripts, datafiles, etc., were counted as page impressions.
-In 11.0.0 such requests are excluded unless they are being loaded from the Files or File Editor applications.
-Requests are only ingested if the request path starts with `/pun/`, `/node/`, or `/rnode/`; the request is from an authenticated user (i.e., not `"-"`); and the request is not for one of the excluded file extensions from the list below (as defined in the configuration file `etl/etl_action_defs.d/ood/normalized.json`).
+In 11.0.0, such requests are excluded unless they are being loaded from the Files or File Editor applications.
+Requests are only ingested if the request path starts with `/pun/`, `/node/`, or `/rnode/`; the request is from an authenticated user (i.e., not `"-"`); and the request is not for one of the excluded file extensions from the list below (this is defined in the configuration file `etl/etl_action_defs.d/ood/normalized.json`).

 ```